spcourse/populations/en/rabbits/index.md

    3. `draw_forest()`:  displays the rabbits to the screen

- In our piece of code there are two lists that we'd like to use in multiple functions: `positions_rabbits_x` and `positions_rabbits_y`.
+ In our piece of code there are two lists that we'd like to use in multiple functions: `rabbits_position_x` and `rabbits_position_y`.
 These lists are used in each of the three functions: the starting positions are defined in `predator_prey()`, they're changed and then returned in the `move_rabbits()` function and are used to display the rabbits locations in `draw_forest()`.
 We pass the lists as arguments to the functions, and return them when we have changed their contents.
 You might notice that the return in `move_rabbits()` has two values separated by a comma, and that the variables are stored in much the same way.
 Returning and assigning multiple variables this way in Python is called _tuple unpacking_.

 ## Assignment 1: modelling the movement of rabbits